for Small Michigan Jewish Communities Application Guidelines – FY 2018-19

 The purpose of the Initiative is to strengthen small Jewish communities throughout Michigan with high quality Jewish education and cultural programming for their community members.
-The Initiative does not fund social services or operational support such as salaries or building overhead.
-The Initiative is particularly interested in funding creative programming that will maximize community engagement and facilitate collaboration within and among Jewish communities.
+The Initiative does not fund ongoing social service programming or operational support such as salaries or building overhead.
+The Initiative is looking for creative programming that will maximize community engagement.
+Scholarships are also available to students from these communities wishing to attend Camp Tamarack.

-The grant application process is open to all Jewish communities outside of the metro Detroit area (which includes Ann Arbor) and students residing in these communities.
+The grant application process is open to all Jewish communities outside of the metro Detroit area (excluding Ann Arbor) and students residing in these communities.

 Grant requests will be considered by the Ravitz Foundation Initiative Committee.
 The Committee will approve grants on a bi-annual basis.
-Funds for specific initiatives may be approved for a multi-year period, subject to annual progress reports made to the Committee.
+Funds for specific initiatives may be approved for a multi-year period, subject to annual progress reports made to the Committee and the availability of funds.

 II.
 Application Process: